SwagLyrics/SwagLyrics-For-Spotify/README.md

 ```
 pip install swaglyrics
 ```
-Make sure to use a version >= 0.1.6 since the previous ones don't have the 'tab' option supported.
+Make sure to use a version >= 0.1.6 since the previous ones don't have the `tab` option supported.

 ## Usage
 `swaglyrics [-h] [-t] [-c]`